w4bo/teaching-nosql/README.md

         > git --version

         (e.g., the output should be v2.38)
-- Run from a new terminal (cmd.exe in Windows)
+- Run from a new terminal (cmd.exe in Windows and Terminal in Mac/Linux)
     >
         cd Documents
         git clone https://github.com/ChiaraFor96/fitstic-nosql-2023.git
 - All the files will be in the folder Documents\fitstic-nosql-2023

 ## Running the software and download slides
+- __***REMEMBER***: do not change (modify or delete) files in the directory "fitstic-nosql-2023"__, just copy a file changing the name for have your own version.

-- Open a new terminal and run the following commands:
+- Open a new terminal (cmd.exe in Windows and Terminal in Mac/Linux) and run the following commands:
+    - Windows
         >
+            cd Documents\fitstic-nosql-2023
+            cd code
+            .\start.bat
+    - Linux / Mac
+        >
+            cd Documents/fitstic-nosql-2023
-        cd Documents\fitstic-nosql-2023 (replace it with the actual path) cd code
+            cd code
-        start.bat
+            sh start.sh

+    __In both cases when you launch "start" script you can specify the name of the databases for reduce the number of executed processes.__
+    - Cassandra:
+        - .\start.bat cassandra cassandra-seed
+    - Mongo:
+        - .\start.bat mongodb mongodb-seed
+    - Neo4J:
+        - .\start.bat neo4j
+    - Redis:
+        - .\start.bat redis

+    (for Linux/Max write "sh start.sh" instead of ".\start.bat")

 If Windows complains about: